jaymineh/P7_TOOLING_SOLUTION_WITH_NFS/project.md

         - Run the following commands `mv tooling/* .` & `mv html/* .`.
 This command moves all the contents inside the folders (*) and drops them in the present/current directory (.)
         ![Deploy source code to web server](movewebfiles.png)

-    - Install MySQL on the webserver.
+    - Install MySQL client (`sudo yum install -y mysql`) on the webserver.
 After that, update the website's config file to be able to connect to the database.
 Open the `/var/www/html/functions.php` file and modify it to include the DB private IP, user, password and database.
     ![PHP function config](functionsphp.png)

     - Apply the `tooling-db.sql` script from the webserver to the database server.
     ```
-    mysql -h <databse-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql
+    mysql -u <db-username> -p -h <db-private-ip> tooling < tooling-db.sql
     ```
     ![Tooling DB script](toolingdb.png)

-    - After the script has successfully run, connect to the db vi running `mysql -h <databse-private-ip> -u <db-username> -p <db-pasword>`.
-After that,run `show databases` to see if the `tooling` database is there and then run `select * from users` to see the available users.
+    - After the script has successfully run, connect to the db via running `mysql -h <databse-private-ip> -u <db-username> -p <db-pasword>`.
+After that, run `show databases` to see if the `tooling` database is there, use `use tooling` to select the tooling database and then run `select * from users` to see the available users.

   ![Show users](selectallusers.png)

     - For permissions related issues, disable SELinux by running `sudo setenforce 0` from inside the `/var/www/html` folder.
 After that, run `sudo vi /etc/sysconfig/selinux` and set `SELINUX=disabled` to make change permanent.
+This will have to be done on all 3 webservers.

     - Restart httpd to make changes take effect.
 Run `sudo systemctl restart httpd`.